Solar for Industrial Process Heat Analysis

 By developing data sets, tools, and analyses on the integration of solar and manufacturing IPH at both the process and country levels, NREL will enable strategic decision making around this largely unexplored opportunity for solar energy expansion.

 In the United States, manufacturing IPH is currently dominated by natural gas and coal combustion, a trend that has remained relatively unchanged for several decades.

 In fact, fossil fuels provided 90% of reported manufacturing process heat energy in 2014 and 92% in 1992.

 The first phase of the solar IPH project has expanded the characterization of energy used for manufacturing process heat in 2014.
 With this data, it is now possible to identify counties and periods during the year where process heat demand could be met with solar technologies.
 One new, significant observation is that about two-thirds of process heat is used for applications below 300°C (572°F).
 The data sets are available for download from the NREL Data Catalog.

-Figure 2 identifies the process heat use by county.
+The map below identifies process heat use by county.
 Counties that have the largest process heat use tend to have high concentrations of energy-intensive industries, such as refining and petrochemicals in Harris County, Texas; pulp and paper mills in Somerset County, Maine; and wet corn milling and ethyl alcohol in Linn County, Iowa.